ravisheth/mapsseq/README.md

 ###### Preparation of beads
 - Centrifuge down bead stock and remove ~50-100uL of packed beads from bottom of tube
 - Wash beads twice with WB
-- Wash beads twice in WB with 1mM DTT
+- Wash beads twice in WB with 2mM DTT
 - Centrifuge down beads and remove all supernatant.
 Repeat centrifugation and remove last remains of supernatant with fine-tip gel tip.
-- Using empty 1mL syringe connected to tubing, aspirate approximately 5uL of packed beads (approximately XX cm) and then approximately 10cm of air.
+- Using empty 1mL syringe connected to tubing, aspirate approximately 5uL of packed beads (approximately the length of a razor blade) and then approximately 10cm of air.
 - Remaining beads can be washed twice in TET and returned to stock tube.
 - Cut tubing right where beads start.
 Backfill a syringe with 500uL HFE7500, remove bubbles and prime with 25 gauge needle.
 - Connect syringe to tubing, prime syringe such that beads are near the entry port, and cover tubing with black covering.